Jinyi-Liu/RA/README.md

 Don't know the way to deal with the dividend of common stock and preferred stock.
 The Company has not declared any dividends on its capital stock.

+### 64472
+Common stock and Class B stock.
+No dividend data.
+Same voting right one any matter to be presented at the Annual Meeting.
+The holders of Common Stock and Class B Stock will vote separately as a class on the election of Directors.

+### 74046
+More years than in the raw excel.

+### 75208
+Hold less than 0.1% of the outstanding shares.

+### 78966
+Common Stock; Series Three Preferred Stock.
+No cash dividends on common stock have been paid during any year.

+### 83490
+Common Stock and Series A Preferred Stock.
+No cash dividends were declared or paid by the Company during 2004 or 2003, and the Company does not intend to pay dividends on its Common Stock or Series A Preferred Stock in the foreseeable

+###

 ## 2. Process Method
 ### 2.1 Description